icshwi/e3training/workbook/chapter05.md

 In this lesson, you'll learn how to do the following:

-* Understand why e3 doesn't hold any source code
+* Understand why e3 doesn't hold any source code.
-* Understand the anatomy of an e3 module's directory
+* Understand the anatomy of an e3 module's directory.
-* Understand the *Deployment mode*
+* Understand the *Deployment mode*.
-* Understand the *Development mode*
+* Understand the *Development mode*.
-* Understand two repositories within e3
+* Understand two repositories within e3.
-* Patch files in EPICS and e3
+* Patch files in EPICS and e3.

 ---

 ## No source code - configuration files!

-By design, e3 modules and applications have no source code in their repositories, only configuration files and utility scripts.
-These are what allow us consistent building of environments from source code, modules, applications, kernel drivers, etc., that are hosted elsewhere.
+By design, e3 modules and applications have no source code in their repositories, but only configuration files (and utility scripts).
+These are what allow us consistent building of environments from source code, modules, applications, kernel drivers, etc., which in turn can be hosted elsewhere.

-Thus, e3 is not concerned with each commit or release in a source code repository, but rather on specific *snapshots* (a particular release version) needed for a certain implementation.
+Therefore, e3 is not concerned with each commit nor release in a source code repository, but rather on specific *snapshots* (a particular release version) needed for a certain implementation.
 For example, at a certain point in time we select *stream* version `2.7.14` as the stable release within e3.
 Later, we select version `2.8.8` because a subsystem requires it.
 At that moment, we don't really care about versions `2.8.0`, `2.8.1`, and so forth.
 We don't need to sync their changes into a master branch of a local repository, which we would have to clone or fork.
 Simply put, we don't need to do any maintenance job.
 The point is to add dependencies only when we need them, and to reduce unecessary work for maintainers of the code base.

 > We will describe how to release a specific version of an e3 module in [Chapter 11](chapter11.md). <!-- is this really correct? -->